stepaside/Yarn/README.md

 // This call produces a cache miss, hence the database is hit var categories1 = cachedRepo.FindAll<Category>(spec);

-// This call produces a cache hit, hence there will be not trip to the database var categories2 = cachedRepo.FindAll<Category>(spec);
+// This call produces a cache hit, hence there will be no trip to the database var categories2 = cachedRepo.FindAll<Category>(spec);
 ```